 Showing current service performance and endpoint status allow your customers to set their expectations and this shows you take your services uptime seriously.

 If you have logs or data available from applications you may as well automate and summarize it.
 “Without data, you’re just another person with an opinion.” – W. Edwards Deming

 Ignoring data and not reporting issues is a recipe for poor service.

 Archiving multiple data points

-It is a good idea to log and archive network usage, service CPU and usage (app, web server, I/O etc) to allow you to find correlation data and failure points.
-Analysis is key.
+It is a good idea to log and archive network usage, service CPU, and usage (app, web server, I/O etc) to allow you to find correlation data and failure points.
+The analysis is key.

 Do provide ETA’s on resolutions when things fail as you resolve an issue.